 STAIRWELL TYPES AND LOCATIONS: Knowledge of the stairwell types and their locations are critical.
 Stairwells may be located at only one end of the building leaving a dead end hallway on the other.
 Some stairwells are only located in the center of the building while others only service certain floors and may not even have a standpipe riser.
 Determine the type of stairwell (scissor, straight, open, center well, return, access, enclosed).
 Take the extra seconds to choose the best stairwell for fire attack.
-Scissor stairs can be confusing for new firefighters making a connection below the fire floor.
+Scissor stairs can be very confusing for new firefighters making a connection below the fire floor.
 Check and identify stairwells (A, B or 1, 2) when assigning an attack/evacuation/vent stairwell.
 Determine which stairwell leads to the roof bulkhead door.
 We try not to evacuate occupants down a stairwell that is being used for attack/ventilation, especially smoke towers that can draw the products towards the stairs.
 Unfortunately, there are times when we can't stop the panicking herd coming down every stairwell!

 REFLEX TIME: From the time companies are dispatched until the time water is applied to the fire in a high-rise can average anywhere from 10-30 minutes.
 With fire doubling in size approximately every minute, consider the time the fire actually started until reaching the fire with a charged hoseline.
 That 's your reflex time.
 Watch VIDEO on fire growth during reflex time.

 Ensure you have several door chocks, rope/webbing as they can be your most important tool in a high-rise fire (door control, stairwell tie off).
 Ladder company tools should be hydraulic ram/force entry tools/irons, rope, flashlight, TIC, water can, bolt cutters.
 Engine company brings a properly equipped high-rise pack with a smooth bore or 'breakaway' nozzle, TIC, chocks, flashlight, and wire cutters (plenum-wires).
 Good additions to the highrise pack are door straps and cherry bombs.